eric8607242/OSNASLib/README.md

 ## Introduction
 OSNASLib is a library for one-shot neural architecture search (NAS).
 Recently, searching the neural architecture for various deep learning tasks (e.g., semantic segmentation, object detection, and NLP) becomes a common pipeline to improve the performance.
 Therefore, OSNASLib provides extremely flexible interfaces to allow researchers can incorporate different one-shot NAS algorithms into various specific tasks efficient.

+In OSNASLib, we cover various components of one-shot NAS (e.g., search space, search strategy, criterion, dataflow, train agent, and training strategy).
+You can customize each of them to specific for different tasks and different dataset easily.

 We illustrate OSNASLib as the following figure:
 ![osnaslib](./resource/osnaslib.png)
 > The regions of blue lines are the components that user can customize easily with our interface.

-In OSNASLib, we cover various components of one-shot NAS (e.g., search space, search strategy, and training strategy).
-You can incorporate any components to specify for different dataset, differnt criterion and different specific tasks easily.

 * [What is neural architecture search (NAS)](./doc/nas.md)
 * [What is one-shot NAS](./doc/one_shot_nas.md)